dm8ez/DominicMatriccino.github.io/README.md

 ### [Classification and Regression of Student Performance](/assets/SYS_6018_Final_Paper.pdf)

-The project investigates the relationship between social and demographic factors and chronic absenteeism to inform school policies and programs aimed at improving educational outcomes for underprivileged students.
+The project investigates the relationship between social and demographic factors and chronic absenteeism to inform school policies and programs aimed at improving educational outcomes for underprivileged students.
 The project explores multiple resampling methods and data mining models, including random forest and penalized logistic regression.
 The top-performing model is a penalized logistic regression model trained on an upsampled training dataset.
 The most important features to predict chronic absenteeism are grades, schools, paying for extra tutoring, travel time, and study time.
-Therefore, to encourage attendance and active participation, schools could provide additional support for students who face difficulties coming to school or paying for academic materials.
+Therefore, to encourage attendance and active participation, schools could provide additional support for students who face difficulties coming to school or paying for academic materials.

 ![Student Performance](/assets/Set-of-Highschool-Student-Cartoon-Graphics-1.jpg)